pylint-dev/pylint/doc/whatsnew/2/2.15/index.rst

 Other Bug Fixes
 ---------------

-- Message send to reporter are now copied so a reporter cannot modify the message sent to other reporters.
+- Messages sent to reporter are now copied so a reporter cannot modify the message sent to other reporters.

   Closes #7214 (`#7214 <https://github.com/PyCQA/pylint/issues/7214>`_)